leoromanovsky/java-dse-driver/CONTRIBUTING.md

 The default is "unit".
 Each profile runs the ones before it ("short" runs unit, etc.)

-Integration tests use [CCM](https://github.com/pcmanus/ccm) to bootstrap Cassandra instances.
+Integration tests use [CCM](https://github.com/pcmanus/ccm) to bootstrap DSE instances.

+DSE executable jars can be either fetched by CCM, for which credentials can be specified in the `~/.ccm/.dse.ini` file, or DSE instances can be launched by CCM from a local DSE build.

 Two Maven properties control its execution:

-- `cassandra.version`: the Cassandra version.
+- `cassandra.version`: the **DSE** version.
 This has a default value in the root POM, you can override it on the command line (`-Dcassandra.version=...`).
 - `ipprefix`: the prefix of the IP addresses that the Cassandra instances will bind to (see below).
 This defaults to `127.0.1.`.
+- `cassandra.directory`: The directory containing DSE's source project, in which CCM will find the DSE executable jars to launch a DSE instance, if the source code has been compiled.
+  This option is only useful if you wish to launch the Java driver tests against a local build of DSE.

-CCM launches multiple Cassandra instances on localhost by binding to different addresses.
+CCM launches multiple DSE instances on localhost by binding to different addresses.
 The driver uses up to 10 different instances (127.0.1.1 to 127.0.1.10 with the default prefix).
 You'll need to define loopback aliases for this to work, on Mac OS X your can do it with: